matt-dong-123/TakumiBC/README.md

     - Linus Torvalds:
         > Many AI companies have been especially hard to deal with.
         > Especially Nvidia, who also makes chips, a lot of chips, selling them into the Android market.
-        > It's really sad, and I really want to cuss those companies.
+        > It's really sad, and I really want to fuck those companies.
-        > However, with the arrival of TakumiBC, I can proudly say that I have a fake girlfriend to target instead of these companies.
+        > However, with the arrival of TakumiBC, I can proudly say that I have a fake girlfriend to "target" instead of these companies.
     - Robert E. Lee:
         > TakumiBC is quite a peculiar slave.
 He's not really... black.
         > However, he definitely is the most hardworking out of all of them I own.